microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtAndroidManagedAppProtection.md

   - `[MinimumWarningOSVersion <String>]`: Versions less than the specified version will result in warning message on the managed app from accessing company data.
   - `[MinimumWipeAppVersion <String>]`: Versions less than or equal to the specified version will wipe the managed app and the associated company data.
   - `[MinimumWipeOSVersion <String>]`: Versions less than or equal to the specified version will wipe the managed app and the associated company data.
+  - `[MobileThreatDefensePartnerPriority <MobileThreatDefensePartnerPriority?>]`: Determines the conflict resolution strategy, when more than one Mobile Threat Defense provider is enabled.
   - `[MobileThreatDefenseRemediationAction <ManagedAppRemediationAction?>]`: An admin initiated action to be applied on a managed app.
   - `[NotificationRestriction <ManagedAppNotificationRestriction?>]`: Restrict managed app notification
   - `[OrganizationalCredentialsRequired <Boolean?>]`: Indicates whether organizational credentials are required for app use.